weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 introduced in Definition 1.23.

-The intersection of the sets E, is defined to be the set P such that x e P if and only if x € E, for every a € A. We use the notation
+The intersection of the sets E, is defined to be the set P such that x e P if and only if x  \in  E, for every a  \in  A. We use the notation

 P=) E,